 - terms and conditions around ending the contract

 Are you a reseller?
 Then you should provide the contract between the energy provider and your customer.
-You have to respect the rules: you need to state clearly that the customer enters into a contract with the provider, not with you.
-You should explain what your role as reseller entails.
+You need to state clearly that the customer enters into a contract with the provider, not with you.
+You have to respect the rules.
+These rules concern customer acquisition, contracts, billing, and handling of complaints.

 Cutting off gas or electricity supply

-Energy companies may only cut off the gas and electricity supply to (business) low-volume users if they do this in accordance with the Regulation on disconnecting electricity and gas supply for low-volume users.
+Energy companies may only cut off the gas and electricity supply (in Dutch) to low-volume users if they do this in accordance with the Regulation on disconnecting electricity and gas supply for low-volume users.
+You must for instance send at least 1 written reminder.

 Do you want to end your gas or electricity service?
-You can apply for a cancellation of your permit with the ACM (in Dutch).
-You can send an email to firstname.lastname@example.org, you will then receive information about the rest of the procedure.
+You can apply for a cancellation of your licence to the ACM (in Dutch).
+You should send an email to firstname.lastname@example.org, you will then receive information about the rest of the procedure.

-In some cases, the ACM may decide to revoke your permit, for example if you do not respect the rules or if your company has gone bankrupt.
+In some cases, the ACM may decide to revoke your licence (in Dutch).
+For example if you do not respect the rules, if you can no longer ensure reliable supply of energy, or if your company has gone bankrupt.
 You are, however, still obliged to supply energy to your customers if this happens.